Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Perplexity to replace your technical judgment, but rather use it to augment your data analysis and research capabilities, allowing you to focus on high-level decision-making and quality control.
+The biggest misconception is that you should use this to replace your technical judgment, but rather use it to augment your data analysis and research capabilities, allowing you to focus on high-level decision-making and quality control.

 Advanced Prompt Library